lost-egg/lost-egg.github.io/charms/occult.md

 You experience a synaesthetic sensory phenomena that alerts you to the presence of the spirit or Fair Folk.
 Any attempt you make in the same scene to notice this being with Awareness gets +(Occult ÷ 2, rounded up).

+### Ancient Tongue Understanding[^consolidated-upgrade]

+**Prerequisites** Occult 3, Essence 1
+**Cost** 6m; **Action** Reflexive; **Duration** One scene

+You speak and understand Old Realm and old and obscure spirit languages, but can't speak or understand other languages.
+You get +(half Essence, rounded down, minimum 1)s to Occult rolls and shaping actions.

+**Upgrade (Six Eternities' Travail---Occult 5, Essence 2):** If you increase the Cost by 1wp, your Occult rolls also get an additional die for each 10 rolled, including on the additional dice, for up to (Essence) total additional dice.

 ### Keen Unnatural Eye

 **Prerequisites** Occult 3, Essence 1, [Uncanny Perception Technique](#uncanny-perception-technique)